Joint Beamforming Optimization for Active STAR-RIS-Assisted ISAC Systems

-This can be attributed to the increased pathloss experienced by the DFBS-RIS link as the distance between STAR-RIS and DFBS increases.
-For passive STAR-RIS, the total power budget is the DFBS transmit power and it will be affected by large path loss when the STAR-RIS is located at a considerable distance from the DFBS.
-However, in the case of active STAR-RIS, portion of the total power budget is assigned to the active STAR-RIS that is only impacted by the small path loss between the active STAR-RIS and user link, which can compensate significant path loss between DFBS and STAR-RIS.
-Thus, the active STAR-RIS exhibits the capability to achieve a greater sum rate compared to the passive STAR-RIS.
+This can be attributed to the increased path loss experienced by the DFBS-RIS link as the distance between STAR-RIS and DFBS increases.
+For passive STAR-RIS, it will be affected by significant path loss when the STAR-RIS is located at a considerable distance from the DFBS.
+However, in the case of active STAR-RIS, a portion of the total power budget is assigned to the active STAR-RIS that is only impacted by the slight path loss between the active STAR-RIS and user link, which can compensate for significant path loss between DFBS and STAR-RIS.
+Thus, the active STAR-RIS exhibits the capability to achieve a higher sum-rate compared to the passive STAR-RIS.